 Similar to its more expensive cousin, the Flash operates on a coin cell battery and does not require charging.
 It automatically tracks steps, calories burned, distance, sleep quality and duration, cycling, and swimming.
 The Flash is water resistant up to 30 metres.

-Misfit Link on the other hand, is an entry level, extremely inexpensive activity tracker that also functions as a “smart button”.
+Link is another entry level, extremely inexpensive activity tracker from Misfit.
 With a suggested retail price of $20, it is one of the lowest price activity trackers on the market.
-The device is crafted out of a special soft-touch plastic and the same polycarbonate used in space suits.
+The device is crafted out of a special soft-touch plastic, the same polycarbonate used in space suits.

 In addition to activity tracking, Misfit Link can be used as a remote for toggling music remote controls and smartphone selfies.
-If you ignore the “smart button” function, in essence, the Link is practically the same as the Misfit Flash (if you take away the wrist band).
-In addition to tracking steps, Link tracks calories and distance and displays a halo of lights that shows your progress towards your daily activity goal.
-The device also runs on a replaceable coin cell battery for up to 6 months.
+If you ignore the “smart button” function, in essence, the Link is practically the same as the Flash (minus the wrist band).

 The UP Move has a standard pedometer design, with a belt clip case that lets you wear it on your clothes.
 Jawbone has also launched a range of wristband accessories that allow you to wear the tracker like a watch.

 The device tracks steps, exercise, overall calories burned and sleep.
 It is water resistant, but you don’t want to go submerging it.
 The battery lasts a whopping 6 months.